6 Foods You Should Never Reheat In The Microwave

 Fish

-The quickest way to tick off your co-workers is to reheat leftover seafood in the office lunchroom.
-It can be tricky to avoid over-cooking fish the first time around, and reheating fish is a surefire way to dry it out, especially thinner fillets.
+The quickest way to tick off your co-workers is to reheat leftover seafood in the office microwave.
+It can be tricky to avoid over-cooking fish the first time around, and reheating it is a surefire way to dry it out, especially thinner fillets.
 Fattier varieties, such as salmon, will also produce more pungent aromas when reheated.
 Save yourself!
 Save your work mates!
-Serve leftover fish cold by adding it to a plate of grilled veggies or by flaking it into a warm taco or burrito
+Serve leftover fish cold by adding it to a plate of grilled veggies or by flaking it into a warm taco or burrito.

 Turkey

-Microwaving day-old turkey will turn it into dry turkey.
+Microwaving day-old turkey will completely dry it out.
 It’s best to avoid reheating altogether and reserve leftovers for cold sandwiches and salads instead.
 If you’re desperate for a post-holiday hot turkey dinner, bring gravy to a boil then pour it over top of the poultry.
 This helps to warm it up without drying it out (and producing the gamey flavour that can come with microwave reheating).

 Reheating leftovers from the refrigerator or freezer is a one-time-only deal.
 This is because the more times you cool and reheat food, the higher the risk of bacteria growth and food poisoning, as well as an increased likelihood of unpleasant off-flavours developing.
 Remove only what you plan to eat from the fridge for reheating, and go back for more later if needed.